 Endemic corruption is padding the ranks of militant fundamentalist groups.
 Here's how communities are fighting back.

 - By Maria J. StephanMaria J. Stephan is a senior policy fellow at the United States Institute of Peace and a nonresident senior fellow at the Atlantic Council.
-The views expressed are her own., Shaazka BeyerleShaazka Beyerle is the author of Curtailing Corruption: People Power for Accountability and Justice (Lynne Rienner, 2014) and a Visiting Scholar at the Center for Transatlantic Relations, School of Advanced International Studies, Johns Hopkins University.
+The views expressed are her own., Shaazka BeyerleShaazka Beyerle is a Non-Resident Fellow at the Center for Transatlantic Relations at SAIS, Johns Hopkins University, and author of Curtailing Corruption: People Power for Accountability and Justice.

 In the global fight against violent extremism, a major element has been missing from the conversation that has focused on mostly top-down, official efforts: how ordinary citizens and communities are successfully challenging the acute corruption that drives young people and others into the folds of radicals.

 Imagine growing up in a country where poverty is the norm, officials at every level demand a constant stream of bribes, the government is abusive and greedy and/or tied to organized crime, and rule of law leaves ordinary citizens in the dust while coddling cronies and those who can pay the price.
 No wonder young citizens rush into the ranks of extremist groups like the self-styled “Islamic State” in the Middle East, Boko Haram in Africa, or the marabuntas gangs in Central America.